-- Identification: Through relationships with non-profit providers and advocacy groups via the Coordinated Human Services Transportation Committee, staff will work to identify other transportation barriers to the disabled, elderly, and low-income. - Assistance: Staff will work to identify funding and appropriate stakeholders to address the barriers identified in the subtask.
+- Identification: Through relationships with non-profit providers and advocacy groups via the Coordinated Human Services Transportation Committee, staff will work to identify other transportation barriers to individuals with disabilities, older adults, and low-income populations. - Assistance: Staff will work to identify funding and appropriate stakeholders to address the barriers identified in the subtask.